hmcts/ia-ccd-definitions/README.md

 set the environment variable `ROLES` and a comma separated list of roles.

 ```
+ROLES=role1,role2
-ROLES=role1,role2 yarn create-state-diagram
+yarn create-state-diagram
 ```

-**Note**: The state diagram is produced using plantUml which needs Graphviz; see these pages for details and to troubleshoot: https://plantuml.com/graphviz-dot
+**Note**: The state diagram is produced using [PlantUML](https://plantuml.com/) which needs [Graphviz](https://graphviz.org/); see these pages for details and to troubleshoot:

+https://plantuml.com/graphviz-dot

 ## Adding Git Conventions

 ### Include the git conventions.
-* Make sure your git version is at least 2.9 using the `git --version` command
+* Make sure your Git version is at least 2.9 using the `git --version` command
 * Run the following command:
 ```
 git config --local core.hooksPath .git-config/hooks
 ```
 Once the above is done, you will be required to follow specific conventions for your commit messages and branch names.

-If you violate a convention, the git error message will report clearly the convention you should follow and provide additional information where necessary.
+If you violate a convention, the Git error message will report clearly the convention you should follow and provide additional information where necessary.

 *Optional:*